eon01/kubernetes-workshop/README.md

 kubectl scale --replicas=<expected_replica_num> deployment <deployment_name>
 ```

 Our deployment is called `tgr` since it's the name we gave to it in the Deployment configuration.
-You can also make verification by typing `kubeclt get deployment`.
+You can also make verification by typing `kubectl get deployment`.
 Let's scale it:

 ```bash
 kubectl scale --replicas=2 deployment tgr